-One Pot Chicken and Mushroom Tetrazzini – a simple but creamy, rich and delicious pasta dish with chicken and mushrooms ready in 35 minutes.
+One Pot Chicken and Mushroom Tetrazzini – a simple but creamy, rich and delicious pasta dish with chicken and mushrooms ready in 45 minutes from start to finish.
 Perfect for busy weeknights.

 The sauce is a creamy sauce made from butter, flour, milk and chicken broth, sort of like a bechamel sauce, but many times people would use cans of cream of chicken and/or cream of mushroom.
 In my one pot version I cooked the fettuccine directly in the sauce, to make things easier for you.
-Once the pasta is cooked you can add some cheese on top, I used Parmesan cheese but often people add cheddar cheese, totally up to you.
+Once the pasta is cooked you can add some cheese on top, I used Parmesan cheese but often times people add cheddar cheese.
 Also the dish is usually baked for a few minutes to give it a brown crust on top, however I decided against that here because I wanted a creamy version.

-Although this dish takes a bit longer than 30 minutes, it’s a simple recipe giving you a creamy, cheesy and delicious pasta.
+Although this dish takes a bit longer than 30 minutes, a whopping 45 minutes, it’s a simple recipe giving you a creamy, cheesy and delicious pasta.
 Perfect for the busy moms out there.

 - 1 chicken breast boneless and skinless, cut into cubes